I have created a build for the Belkin RT3200 that offers some basic functionality for my own personal use cases as well as some enhancements.

 I'm making the builds available here.

-I will only be uploading the versions after successfully flashing my own router and running some basic verifications (i.e.: it boots, DNS works, speed test runs at the speed I'd expect).
+I will only be uploading the versions after successfully flashing my own router and running some basic verifications (i.e.: it boots, the processes I'm expecting to see are running, DNS works, speed test runs at the speed I'd expect).
 Configurations and build scripts I use are included at the link above.

 - Support for DNS over HTTPS (luci-app-https-dns-proxy)